Latin American drug legalization: Uruguay

 Uruguay is one of a few countries that never criminalized the possession of drugs for personal use.
 Since 1974, the law establishes no quantity limits, leaving it to the judge's discretion to determine whether the intent was personal use.

 In June 2012, the Uruguayan government announced plans to legalize state-controlled sales of marijuana in order to fight drug-related crimes.
 The government also stated that they will ask global leaders to do the same.

 On July 31, 2013, the Uruguayan House of Representatives approved a bill to legalize the production, distribution, sale, and consumption of marijuana by a vote of 50 to 46.
 Relating this vote to the 2012 legalization of marijuana by the U.S. states Colorado and Washington, John Walsh, drug policy expert of the Washington Office on Latin America, stated that "Uruguay's timing is right.
 Because of last year’s Colorado and Washington State votes to legalize, the U.S. government is in no position to browbeat Uruguay or others who may follow.”

-December 10, 2013: A government-sponsored bill approved by a 16–13 vote in the Senate provides for regulation of the cultivation, distribution and consumption of marijuana and is aimed at wresting the business from criminals in the small South American nation.
+On December 10, 2013, a government-sponsored bill approved by a 16–13 vote in the Senate provides for regulation of the cultivation, distribution and consumption of marijuana and is aimed at wresting the business from criminals in the small South American nation.
 Backers outside the court house paraded signs declaring, "Cultivating freedom, Uruguay grows."
-In April 2014, Uruguay will be the first country to have legal recreational cannabis.
-Consumers will be able to buy a maximum of 40 grams (1.4 ounces) each month from licensed pharmacies as long as they are Uruguayan residents over the age of 18.
-Buyers will be registered on a government database that will monitor their monthly purchases.
-Uruguayans will be able to grow six marijuana plants in their homes per year and form clubs of 15 to 45 members that can grow up to 99 plants per year.
+In April 2014, Uruguay became the first country to have legal recreational cannabis.
+Consumers were given the ability to buy a maximum of 40 grams (1.4 ounces) each month from licensed pharmacies as long as they are Uruguayan residents over the age of 18.
+Buyers were registered on a government database that monitors their monthly purchases.
+Uruguayans were given the ability to grow six marijuana plants in their homes per year and form clubs of 15 to 45 members that can grow up to 99 plants per year.